 Any recommendations and advice is welcome

 Really it is dangerous in Brazil.
 I can not tell you where it is safe..
 TAKE CARE IN EVERY PLACES......No place is safe.
 You should go to Santa Catarina beaches.
 They are beautiful and crowded in summer.
-The Iguaçu Cataratas are nice too..Keep in touch if you need... about 6 years ago
+The Iguaçu Cataratas are nice too..Keep in touch if you need... almost 7 years ago

 Brazil is too big a country for two months so choose your priorities and make peace that you will not be able to do everything!